robokaso/grails-kickstart/README.md

 * for beginners as a rich set of sensible defaults
 * for advanced users as a concrete basis for discussing/reevaluating the choices made and pointing out additional plugins with orthogonal functionalities that improve the overall works-out-of-box experience.
-* as an integration test proving that a rich set of generally useful plugins can live together nicely or point out the problems in case they don't
+* as an integration test proving that the chosen set of generally useful plugins work together nicely or showcase the necessary workarounds in case they don't

 <h2>Known issues</h2>